Regula Cuckoo Movement Identification

 - Figure out if it is a 2 or 3 train movement

-- Determine if there is a a dancer platform and if so, it is attached to the movement itself.
+- Determine if there is a a dancer platform and if so, is it already on the movement itself.

 - On the brass back plate look for identification markings of a 25 or 34